tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/billing/enterprise/billing-enterprise-api-reserved-instance-usage.md

 <br/>

 ## Request for Reserved Instance usage summary
-Common header properties that need to be added are specified in the [Overview of Reporting APIs for Enterprise customers](https://docs.microsoft.com/azure/billing/billing-enterprise-api) article.
-This API supports reservation utilization for daily and monthly grain.
+See the [Overview of Reporting APIs for Enterprise customers](https://docs.microsoft.com/azure/billing/billing-enterprise-api) article to learn about required common header properties.
+The API supports reservation utilization for daily and monthly grain.
 Startdate and EndDate parameters are not required for monthly data.

 |Method | Request URI|
 |-|-|